marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 - wider set of features such as : SMA at different interval.
 SMA is widely used in stocks to get an estimate of the trend
   - implement other indexes such as: Bolinger Band, Strength Index, ...
 - to integrate such jus integrate them in the  prepare_data function, of course the required lookback window of data to compute the feature/d must be considered to extend the query date range
-- explore regression approach base on  neural network: starting from simple architecture such as MLP, ECHo state network and then more complex like Recurrent NN.
+- explore regression approach base on  neural network: starting from simple architecture such as MLP, ECHO state network and then more complex like Recurrent NN.